cmich-wit/AI-Music-Recommender/README.md

 streamlit run ai_music_recommender_full.py
 ```

----

 ## 📌 Notes
 - Ensure that the **`mobilenetv2_emotion.h5`** pre-trained model file is present in the same directory.
 This model is a placeholder and should be replaced with a trained emotion detection model.
 - The VADER lexicon will be downloaded at runtime using `nltk.download('vader_lexicon')`.

----

 ## 🧑‍💻 Author & Credits

 Created and presented by the Women in Technology (WiT) organization at **Central Michigan University**.
 This project is part of our initiative to **make AI accessible**, **encourage experimentation**, and **inspire innovation** among underrepresented groups in tech.

----

-Would you like me to turn this into a Markdown file (`README.md`) for download?